 Forget the Duran you saw after 1978, the Duran who reigned over the lightweight division was one of the most complete fighters in boxing history.
 He destroyed Ken Buchanan to win the title and his only loss at welterweight was against Esteban DeJesus in a non-title fight.
 He later avenged that loss on two occasions.

 Only 35 when he died from tuberculosis, Gans packed some 170 bouts into 14 years and thus etched his name forever into the history books as one of boxing’s greatest champions.
 Gans was clever, tough and technically brilliant.
 Gans won despite years of ill-treatment due to the color of his skin as he endured horribly biased officiating and even being forced to make weight while wearing his boxing gear.
 He was a man before his time as he is credited with inventing the uppercut and popularizing the basic techniques of blocking, footwork and counter-punching, and his impressive skills earned him the nickname “The Old Master”.
 If you watch the film of Gans he is a man that you get the impression that if he was dropped from heaven today he would be the Lightweight Champion of the World.

-Leonard defeated a long list of great fighters including Lew Tendler, Johnny Dundee, Rocky Kansas, Richie Mitchell, Johnny Kilbane, Freddie Welsh, and Willie Ritchie.
-In the 20 year span from May 1912 to October 1932 he suffered only a single defeat.
-Skill, smarts, power, longevity, toughness, and unparalleled ring wisdom, “The Ghetto Wizard” could do it all.
+Leonard defeated many great fighters, including Lew Tendler, Johnny Dundee, Rocky Kansas, Richie Mitchell, Johnny Kilbane, Freddie Welsh, and Willie Ritchie.
+In the 20-year span from May 1912 to October 1932, he suffered only a single defeat.
+With skill, smarts, power, longevity, toughness, and unparalleled ring wisdom, “The Ghetto Wizard” could do it all.
 Leonard held the Lightweight title from 1917 until he retired in 1925.
-An ill-fated comeback ended in a loss a few years later but Leonard has to go in anybody’s all-time pound for pound list.
+An ill-fated comeback ended in a loss a few years later, but Leonard has to go on anybody’s all-time pound-for-pound list.